Jumanji: The Next Level

-Jumanji: The Next Level is a 2019 American adventure comedy film directed by Jake Kasdan, who co-wrote the script with Jeff Pinkner and Scott Rosenberg.
-The film is the fourth in the Jumanji film series.
+Jumanji: The Next Level is a 2019 American action-adventure film co-produced and directed by Jake Kasdan, who co-wrote it with Jeff Pinkner and Scott Rosenberg.
+It is the fourth installment in the Jumanji film series and the sequel to Jumanji: Welcome to the Jungle (2017).
 Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Nick Jonas, Alex Wolff, Morgan Turner, Ser'Darius Blain and Madison Iseman reprise their roles from the previous film while Awkwafina, Danny Glover, and Danny DeVito join the cast.

 The film's plot takes place two years after Welcome to the Jungle, in which the same group of teenagers, along with an old friend and two unwitting additions, become trapped in Jumanji once again.
 There, they all find themselves facing new problems and challenges with both old and new avatars, while having to save the land from a new villain to escape.
 Principal photography took place between January 21 and May 11, 2019, in locations including Atlanta, New Mexico, Alberta, and Hawaii.

-Jumanji: The Next Level was released in the United States on December 13, 2019, by Sony Pictures Releasing.
+Jumanji: The Next Level was first released in France on December 4, 2019, and followed with a release in the United States on December 13, 2019, by Sony Pictures Releasing.
 The film received generally positive reviews from critics and grossed $802 million against a $125–132 million budget, becoming the tenth-highest-grossing film of 2019.
-A sequel is due to be released on December 11, 2026.
+A sequel, Jumanji: Open World, is due to be released on December 25, 2026.

 Plot

 After their adventures in Jumanji, Spencer Gilpin, Anthony "Fridge" Johnson, Martha Kaply, and Bethany Walker plan to meet up over Christmas break to hang out after being apart for their first semester of college.
 Spencer, feeling despondent that his life is not as glamorous as his friends', decides to go back to Jumanji, wanting to feel like his avatar again: the strong, courageous Dr. Smolder Bravestone.

-On visiting his house when Spencer fails to show up as planned, his friends are shocked to realize he entered the game.
+On visiting his house when Spencer fails to show up as planned, his friends are shocked to realize he entered the game, having gone back to retrieve the pieces and repair it after the group destroyed it following their previous escape.
 They follow him, knowing he cannot get out by himself.
 Unfortunately, Spencer's grandfather Eddie and Eddie's estranged friend Milo, who are upstairs, are also sucked into the game.
 As Bethany is left behind, she turns to Alex Vreeke for help.

-Martha once again becomes the avatar Ruby Roundhouse, but Fridge becomes Bethany's old avatar, Professor Sheldon Oberon, while Eddie and Milo become Dr. Bravestone and Franklin "Mouse" Finbar.
+Martha once again becomes the avatar Ruby Roundhouse, but Fridge becomes Bethany's old avatar, Professor Sheldon Oberon, while Eddie and Milo become Spencer and Fridge's old avatars, Dr. Smolder Bravestone and Franklin "Mouse" Finbar, respectively.
 Expecting the same gameplay, the group is surprised by a new plot: Jumanji is suffering from a drought.
 To end the game, they must recover the magical Falcon Jewel, stolen by warlord Jurgen the Brutal.
 After escaping a stampede of ostriches, they meet up with Spencer at a bazaar, who also has a new avatar: a skilled female thief called Ming Fleetfoot.